Cosys-Lab/Cosys-AirSim/docs/annotation.md

  * `Add Greyscale Annotation Tag to Component/Actor(annotation_name, component/actor, value, update_annotation=true/false)` to set the value of an object
  * `Update Greyscale Annotation Tag to Component/Actor(annotation_name, component/actor, value, update_annotation=true/false)` to update the value of an object

+Note that enabling _update_annotation_ is a relatively slow process, specially on actors with lots of annotated components.
+Ideally set _update_annotation_ to false during the process of adding tags to the actor and only turn on update_annotation for the last component or actor you want to update.
+Alternatively, you can use the `Add New Actor To Annotation()` blueprint function to update the annotation layer for this actor after you have added all tags.

 ### Type 3: Texture
 You can use the texture annotation layer to tag objects in the environment with a specific texture.
-This can be a color or greyscale texture or you can mix them.
+This can be a color or greyscale texture, or you can mix them.
 Choice is up to you.
 You can do this by directly setting the texture yourself (direct mode), or by assigning a texture that is loaded based on a set path and the name of the mesh.
 To use direct mode, set the settings of this layer with `SetDirect` to `true`.
 For path reference mode, set to `false`.